ManishSaiGatti/Math480GroupProject/README.md

 A structural template for formalizing Vizing's Theorem in Lean4 with Mathlib.

-What This Is
+What This Is:

-This repository provides a proof outline and scaffolding for Vizing's Theorem, which states that any simple graph can be edge-colored using at most Δ + 1 colors (where Δ is the maximum degree).
+- This repository provides a proof outline and scaffolding for Vizing's Theorem, which states that any simple graph can be edge-colored using at most Δ + 1 colors (where Δ is the maximum degree).

 The code includes: